seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.10.0

+Release date: _June 2020_

+Highlights:

+  * Filtered search and browsing

+There have also been many other minor bug fixes and improvements.

+_Note_ that with this version, we moved from JIRA to [Github Issues](https://github.com/seek4science/seek/issues), and for this and probably future versions have stopped providing links to individual tasks.

+---

 ## Version 1.9.1

 Release date: _17th October 2019_